Olympus Marathon Regulations

 3. GENERAL INFORMATION

-Olympus Marathon is the trail running race on Mount Olympus, it has distance of 44km and elevation gain 3300m.
-The race takes place the last Saturday of June annually in the Archaeological Site of Dion town at 06:05 with the rise of the sun and finishes in Litochoro town.
-Maximum time: 10 hours.
+Olympus Marathon® is the trail running race on Mount Olympus, it has distance of 44km and elevation gain +3350m.
+The race takes place the last Saturday of June annually with the start in the Archaeological Site of Dion town at 06:05 with the rise of the sun and finishes in Litochoro town.

-Men and women over the age of 18 are eligible to participate in the race provided that they have finished in the last three years (01/01/2020 until the end of the registration) in at least 2 mountain running races each one of 20km distance with 1000m elevation gain or above, or 1 mountain running race of 35km distance with 2200m elevation gain or above.
+Men and women over the age of 18 are eligible to participate in the race provided that they have finished in the last three years (01/01/2020 until the end of the registration) in at least two mountain running races each one of 20km distance with +1000m elevation gain or above, or one mountain running race of 35km distance with +2200m elevation gain or above.

-Registration opens on the 23 of January annually, on the day when the Holy Monastery of Agios Dionysios of Olympus celebrates its Feast Day of St.Dionysios.
+Registration opens on January 23 annually, on the day when the Holy Monastery of Agios Dionysios of Olympus celebrates its Feast Day of St.Dionysios.
+Registration will remain open until May 31, 2023.

 The registration is completed if the criteria-races are fulfilled and the payment procedure is done.

-- refreshment along the route and at the finish line
+- first assistance, refreshment along the route and at the finish line

 - race pack